Strobesstrobes

 How long does a red team engagement take?

-A typical red team engagement runs from three to twelve weeks.
-Reconnaissance and lateral movement consume most of the time, because the team works slowly and carefully to avoid detection rather than racing to the objective.
-Threat-led engagements with a separate intelligence phase can run longer.
+A typical red team engagement runs three to twelve weeks.
+Reconnaissance and lateral movement dominate the timeline because the team works deliberately to avoid detection.
+Threat-led engagements under TIBER-EU or CBEST run longer because they add a separate threat-intelligence phase before any attack begins.

 Does a red team actually steal data or cause damage?

 No. A red team demonstrates capability without causing real harm.
-To prove it could exfiltrate data, for example, it moves a benign marker file rather than real customer records, and all actions stay within pre-agreed rules of engagement.
+To prove it could exfiltrate data (T1041) or deploy ransomware (T1486), it moves a benign marker file rather than touching real records, and all actions stay within pre-agreed rules of engagement.
 The objective is to show what an attacker could do, safely and verifiably.

 Sources and references